-- The United University Professions (UUP) and the State agreed on a new that will go into effective retroactively to July 1, 2022.
-The previous contract expired June 30, 2022. - One-time costs over the life of the contract are expected to be \$20 million. - In 2025/26, the final year of the contract, additional recurring costs will be \$50 million.
-The university continues to address this recurring obligation and we find efficiencies to offset these costs, however, the current model is unsustainable long term if the university is expected to meet its mission.
+- The United University Professions (UUP) and the state agreed on a new that will go into effect retroactively to July 1, 2022.
+The previous contract expired June 30, 2022. - One-time costs over the life of the contract are expected to be \$20 million.

+• In 2025/26, the final year of the contract, additional recurring costs will be \$50 million.
+The prior contract recurring cost exceeded \$30 million.
+The university continues to address this recurring obligation and to find efficiencies to offset these costs; however, the current model is unsustainable long term if the university is expected to meet its mission.